-- A large, open grassy field is required to fly your ParkZone® Focke-Wulf 190.
-Your FW-190 can achieve speeds greater than 40 mph, so it covers ground fast.
-The larger the field you choose, the better off you will be! - It is essential to have a minimum of 300 feet of clear space in all directions from the pilot.
-If you ignore this direction, you will regret it. - Make certain that you do not fly near trees, buildings, or other areas that can restrict your view or interfere with your flying.
+- A large, open grassy field is required to fly your ParkZone® Spitfire Mk IIB.
+Your Spitfire can achieve speeds greater than 40 mph, so it covers ground fast.
+The choice of a large field will ensure greater success for your flight. - It is essential to have a minimum of 300 feet of clear space in all directions from the pilot. - Make certain that you do not fly near trees, buildings, or other areas that can restrict your view or interfere with your flying.
 NEVER fly near streets, parking lots, or people.